juanitogan/flame/README.md

 # :full_moon: Pogo Game Engine

-Pogo is a 2D game engine for [Flutter](https://flutter.dev/) (Android, iOS, plus web and desktop in beta).
+Pogo is a 2D game engine for [Flutter](https://flutter.dev/) (Android, iOS, web in beta, desktop in alpha).

-Pogo implements what I'm calling a "'Pseudo' Entity Component System" for lack of a better term.
+Pogo implements what I'm calling a "_Pseudo_ Entity Component System" for lack of a better term.
 Pogo's Pseudo ECS is very similar to the design pattern of other game engines that are extremely popular for rapid game development.
 Pogo games are made entirely of game entities (a.k.a. game objects).
 Game entities are built with modular components that are easy to understand.

 Why a Pseudo ECS instead of a more pure ECS?
 (1) I didn't see myself as having time to go that far into the ECS pattern; and (2) I believe this pattern is quicker to ramp up on while still being more than robust enough for any game written in Dart.